Prox-C/Auth/README.md

+# Auth

-A very basivt reusable authentication system with role-based redirection.
+A very basic reusable authentication system with role-based redirection.

+- Built with PHP, Bootstrap, and *rizz*